gladguy/ordinal-edu-coin/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+### How it Works

+- **Borrower Actions:** Borrowers can bridge their Ordinals, mint them as Open Campus NFTs, and create borrow requests using the Loan Ledger.
+- **Lender Actions:** Lenders can view and accept borrow requests, which locks the NFT as collateral.
+- **Smart Contract Actions:** The smart contract manages the collateral, releasing it back to the Borrower if the loan is repaid or transferring it to the lender if not.
+- **Infrastructure:** The entire DApp is powered by the Open Campus Blockchain.

+### GitHub Integration

+Copy the simplified Mermaid code into your `README.md` file on GitHub, and it should render correctly, illustrating the protocol's workflow.

 ```mermaid
 graph TD
     Borrower -->|Bridge Ordinals| OrdinalsBridgedNFT